 - 43. An appeal will only be considered if it meets one of the following grounds.
-The appeal pro forma must state on what grounds the appeal is lodged and must include any relevant evidence. - a) if an apparent case is sufficiently established that your assessment was adversely affected by illness or other mitigating circumstances which you were unable, or for valid reasons unwilling, to inform the Sub-Board of Examiners about before the Board reached its decision; - b) if an apparent case is sufficiently established that there has been an administrative error.
-Such error could include, for example: - omission of an assessment or mark; - incorrect aggregation of assessment marks; - incorrect application of any special assessment conditions or penalties that may apply to the case; - c) if an apparent case is sufficiently established that the assessment and/or assessment decision was not conducted in accordance with the relevant regulations or not conducted in accordance with the relevant College policy, and that the subsequent mark could have been affected as a result. - 44.
-It is not possible for students to appeal against the academic judgement of Sub-Boards of Examiners.
+The appeal pro forma must state on what grounds the appeal is lodged and must include any relevant evidence. - a) if an apparent case is sufficiently established that your assessment was adversely affected by illness or other mitigating circumstances which you were unable, or for valid reasons unwilling, to inform the Sub-Board of Examiners about before the Board reached its decision;

+- b) if an apparent case is sufficiently established that there has been an administrative error.
+Such error could include, for example: - omission of an assessment or mark; - incorrect aggregation of assessment marks; - incorrect application of any special assessment conditions or penalties that may apply to the case; - c) if an apparent case is sufficiently established that the assessment and/or assessment decision was not conducted in accordance with the relevant regulations or not conducted in accordance with the relevant College policy, and that the subsequent mark could have been affected as a result. - d) If an apparent case is sufficiently established that the decision or recommendation is clearly unreasonable. - 44.
+It is not possible for students to appeal against the academic judgement of Sub-Boards of Examiners or other decision-making Board or Panel of the College.
 Academic judgement is defined as the considered view of an appropriately qualified and experienced subject specialist on your academic performance.
-This could relate to: learning outcomes, the award of marks for an assessment, fitness to practise and or research methodology.2

-45. In addition, appeals on the basis of administrative error will not normally be heard where the evidence consists solely of the student's belief that their performance merited a higher mark than that awarded.
+This could relate to: learning outcomes, the award of marks for an assessment, fitness to practise and or research methodology.2 - 45.
+In addition, appeals on the basis of administrative error will not normally be heard where the evidence consists solely of the student's belief that their performance merited a higher mark than that awarded.
 An appeal may however be considered on the basis of possible administrative error where you can supply clear evidence that an individual mark appears to be unrepresentative (for example by comparing an individual result with your overall mark profile).